10 – Three Nights And A Morning / Harlem

 # 4 – Use Me

-Well if we were going to make a list of the greatest bass lines ever written in pop music history, Bill Withers’ bass line from “Use Me,” would heavily anchor the list.
-The classic track “Use Me,” was released on the Still Bill album.
+If we were going to make a list of the most incredible bass lines ever written in pop music history, Bill Withers’ bass line from “Use Me” would heavily anchor the list.
+The classic track “Use Me” was released on the Still Bill album.
 The record was released in 1972.
-The song “Use Me,” was a huge success for Bill Withers.
+The song “Use Me” was a huge success for Bill Withers.
 It just missed becoming a number one hit as it peaked at number two on the U.S. Billboard Hot 100 in 1972.
 Chuck Berry’s novelty song “My Ding-a-Ling” prevented it from hitting number one.

 # 3 – Just The Two Of Us